telerik/blazor-docs/components/autocomplete/overview.md

 >tip If you want to get a value identifier for the items in the dropdown instead of their text, consider the [ComboBox component](../combobox/overview).
 The **AutoComplete** is a **free text** input that accepts any text the user writes, not just the suggestions from the dropdown.
 Thus, the `Value` of the AutoComplete is always a `string`, while the ComboBox can provide you with a `number` or a `Guid`, not only a `string`.

-## Component Reference

-The AutoComplete is a generic component and its type is determined by the type of the model you use as its data source.
-You can find examples in the [Data Bind - Considerations]({%slug autocomplete-databind%}#considerations) article.

 ## Data Binding

 The Blazor AutoComplete @[template](/_contentTemplates/dropdowns/features.md#data-binding) [Read more about the Blazor AutoComplete data binding...]({%slug autocomplete-databind%})